aaguasvivas/netflixBinged_CS171_Final_Project/README.md

 - [Bootstrap](https://getbootstrap.com/): Used to design and customize some of our tables in the Viewer Enjoyment section quickly
 - [noUiSlider](https://refreshless.com/nouislider): Used to develop the sliders on the Viewer Enjoyment rating guessing section.
 - [Tabulator](http://tabulator.info/): For the tables in the International Presence section
+- [CSS Scroll Down Button](https://codepen.io/nxworld/pen/OyRrGy): For the scroll down arrows in the landing page

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->